MIT-LCP/mimic-website/content/tutorials/intro_to_mimic-iii.md

 ### Step 7
 Find how many of those deaths occured within the ICU

-## Solutions to tutorial problem in number 7
+## Solutions to the problems in section 8

 ### Solution to step 1